psshri/dhoni_on_strike/README.md

 ### how to containerize the golang application
 - create the docker file
-- run the following command to build the image docker build -t dhonionstrike:golang .
+- run the following command to build the image docker build -t dhoni_on_strike:golang-v1.0 .
-- run the following command to run the container docker run -it dhonionstrike:golang
+- run the following command to run the container docker run -it dhoni_on_strike:golang-v1.0
 - create env.list file to store all the hardcoded values
-- execute the following command to run the container docker run -it --env-file env.list dhonionstrike:golang
+- execute the following command to run the container docker run -it --env-file env.list dhoni_on_strike:golang-v1.0
 - create a repository in dockerhub (repository name: dhoni_on_strike)
-- run the following commands to push the image to this repo docker tag local-image:tagname new-repo:tagname docker push new-repo:tagname
+- run the following commands to push the image to this repo docker tag dhoni_on_strike:golang-v1.0 psshri/dhoni_on_strike:golang-v1.0 docker push psshri/dhoni_on_strike:golang-v1.0

 docker tag dhonionstrike:golang psshri/dhoni_on_strike:golang-v1.0
 docker login